SinaBaghali/InputData/README.md

 # Input_data

-This directory provides the input data used for the test system of the research project on the multi-stage charging station and distributed generation capacity planning with coupled power and transportation systems.
+This directory provides the input data used for the test system of a research project on the multi-stage charging station and distributed generation capacity planning with coupled power and transportation systems.

 IEEE 33-node test system is used as the power distribution test system, and origin-destination (OD) travel demand from the 2020 Central Florida Regional Planning Model (CFRPM) is used as the transportation network input.